dreamyang-liu/tmuxai/README.md

 ![Product Screenshot](https://tmuxai.dev/shots/vim-docker-compose.png)

 TmuxAI is an intelligent terminal assistant that lives inside your tmux sessions.
-Unlike other CLI AI tools, TmuxAI directly observes and understands the content of your tmux panes in real-time, providing contextual assistance without requiring you to change your workflow or interrupt your terminal sessions.
+Unlike other CLI AI tools, TmuxAI observes and understands the content of your tmux panes, providing assistance without requiring you to change your workflow or interrupt your terminal sessions.

 Think of TmuxAI as a _pair programmer_ that sits beside you, watching your terminal environment exactly as you see it.
-It can understand what you're working on across multiple panes, help solve problems, and execute commands on your behalf in a dedicated execution pane.
+It can understand what you're working on across multiple panes, help solve problems and execute commands on your behalf in a dedicated execution pane.

 ### Human-Inspired Interface